WiseLabCMU/Beluga/README.md

     <mode> = 0  -  Single-sided TWR (SS-TWR)
     <mode> = 1  -  Double-sided TWR (DS-TWR)

-    Defualt setting: 1
+    Default setting: 1

     NOTE: DS-TWR is more accurate and can reduce clock drift effect.
-SS-TWR can be used for a network needed faster transmission.
+SS-TWR can be used for a network that needs faster transmission.

+#### 13. AT+LEDMODE

+    AT+LEDMODE <mode>  Determines the LED display mode
+    <mode> = 0  -  LEDs support mode (turn on all LEDs)
+    <mode> = 1  -  No LEDs support mode (turn off all LEDs)

+    Default setting: 0

+    NOTE: LEDs support mode can be used for debugging, and another mode can be used for saving power.

-#### 13. AT+RESET
+#### 14. AT+RESET

     AT+RESET   Clear flash memory configuration
     This command will reset all user configuration including node's ID, BOOTMODE, RATE, CHANNEL, TXPOWER